Minimum Monotone Spanning Trees: Minimum 2-Directional Monotone Spanning Trees

-\begin{corollary} Let $S$ be a set of points,~\D be a set of $k$ directions, and~$T$ be a \D-monotone spanning tree of~$S$.
-Let $P$ be a directed path in~$T$.
-Given a direction $d \in \D$, $P$ is $d$-monotone if and only if $\overline{d}(o)$ does not intersect the interior of $\Wutil_P$, where $o$ is the origin. \end{corollary}
+\begin{lemma} Let $S$ be a set of points, let ${\cal D}=\{d_1, d_2\}$ be a set of two (non-opposite) directions such that $S$ is in ${\cal D}$-general position, and let $T$ be a $\cal D$-monotone spanning tree of $S$.
+If $T$ has exactly four leaves, then every path from a leaf to its nearest vertex of degree at least three is both $d_1$- and $d_2$-monotone. \end{lemma}

-Additional properties concerning paths of $\D$-monotone spanning trees and their corresponding wedge sets are presented in the following lemma.
+\begin{proof} Suppose that at least one of the four paths connecting a leaf to a vertex of degree larger than two is monotone in only one direction, say $d_1$.
+Call this path $P$.
+Then there are three vertices $u$, $v$, and $w$ that are consecutive in this order along $P$ (starting from the leaf of $P$) and such that $u$ and $w$ are on the same side of $\overline{d}_2(v)$.
+This means that $u \in W_{i}(v) \cup W_{i+1}(v)$ for some $i \in \{0,1,2,3\}$, and $v \in W_{i+2}(w) \cup W_{i+3}(w)$.
+Let $T'$ be the subtree of $T$ obtained by removing all vertices of $P$ from the leaf up to $v$ (excluded).
+Tree $T'$ has four leaves one of which is $v$.
+Suppose, w.l.o.g., that $v \in W_{i+2}(w)$; by \cref{le:leaves-different-quadrants} the other three leaves are in wedges $W_i(x)$, $W_{i+1}(y)$, and $W_{i+3}(z)$, for three vertices $x$, $y$ and $z$ (possibly coincident).
+But this means that the subtree $T''$ obtained by removing all vertices of $P$ from the leaf up to $u$ (excluded) has two leaves either in wedges $W_{i}(v)$ and $W_i(x)$ or in wedges $W_{i+1}(v)$ and $W_{i+1}(y)$, thus contradicting \cref{le:leaves-different-quadrants}. \end{proof}

-\begin{restatable}[\restateref{le:path-properties}]{lemma}{lemmaPathProperties} Let $S$ be a set of points, let~\D be a set of $k$ directions, and let~$T$ be a \D-monotone spanning tree of~$S$.
-Then, $T$ has the following properties: \begin{enumerate*}[label=(\roman*)] \item Let $P$ be a directed path originating at vertex $u$ of $T$.
-Then, $P$ lies in $\Wutil_{P}(u)$. \item Let $P_1$ and $P_2$ be two edge-disjoint directed paths originating at internal vertices $u$ and $v$ of $T$ and terminating at leaves of $T$.
-Then, sets $\Wutil_{P_1}$ and $\Wutil_{P_2}$ are disjoint and regions $\Wutil_{P_1}(u)$ and $\Wutil_{P_2}(v)$ are disjoint. \end{enumerate*} \end{restatable}
+\begin{lemma} Let $S$ be a set of points, let ${\cal D}=\{d_1, d_2\}$ be a set of two (non-opposite) directions such that $S$ is in ${\cal D}$-general position, and let $T$ be a $\cal D$-monotone spanning tree of $S$.
+If $T$ has a degree-3 vertex $u$, then two of the paths emanating from $u$ and leading to a leaf are both $d_1$- and $d_2$-monotone. \end{lemma}